rumpeltin/rumpeltin/README.md

 Hallo, I’m @rumpeltin
-- 🌱 On 29nd Nov, my Full-Stack Web Development course @CareerFoundry will be kicked off.
+- 🌱 On 29nd Nov, my Full-Stack Web Development course @CareerFoundry was kicked off.
 - I'm hoping to learn an abundance of things:
-  - Like how to build websites that help buisnesses grow their influence while maintaining their integrity..
+  - How to build websites that help buisnesses grow their influence while maintaining their integrity..
   - Or how to create an online presence from scratch and maintaining its allure in a novelty-orientated environment!
   - And, of course, how to navigate the relationship between the inherent logic and superficial grandeur of websites.
 - 👾 Apart from Web Dev, I play video games, cycle a lot, enjoy photo- as well as videography and listen to music.